How Trump's win boosts Poland's right-wing opposition – DW – 11/12/2024

 After being ousted from government in parliamentary elections last fall, PiS went through a crisis.

-Rifts emerged in the part, such as differences between former PM Mateusz Morawiecki and the "hawks" allied with former Justice Minister Zbigniew Ziobro.
+Rifts emerged in the party, such as differences between former PM Mateusz Morawiecki and the "hawks" allied with former Justice Minister Zbigniew Ziobro.

 Some party members even dared to criticize Kaczynski for the party's electoral loss.